laravel/octane/README.md

 #### Specifying The Max Request Count

 To help prevent stray memory leaks, Octane can gracefully restart a worker once it has handled a given number of requests.
-To instruct Octane to do this, you may use the `--max-request` option:
+To instruct Octane to do this, you may use the `--max-requests` option:

 ```bash
 php artisan octane:start --max-requests=250